khaledslah/udacity-web-adv-MyReads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
+    ├──Components
+    │ ├── Book.js # Renders a book that can be used inside a list (and internal component thats is used inside bookShelf) │ ├── BookSearch.js # Renders a search results and handles book shelf change (use this to display search results) │ └── BookShelf.js # Renders a bookshelf with a customized name (use this to display books) ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.